alreuben/todoListApi/README.md

 # todoListApi
 ## To-do List API

-A todo list API that uses Node.js to GET all todo tasks from a MongoDB database.
+A todo list Node API that uses Express to GET all todo tasks from a MongoDB database.